 I love myself a good bay window.
 I kinda missed having one while we were in Berlin.
 It’s the perfect place for a Christmas tree!
 I also love how you can look up and down the whole street from there.
 The wicker chest holds all the boy’s dressing up clothes.
 We ran out of space for them in their room, now we no longer have a separate play room, but when they are all tidied away (i.e. never, haha) the wicker chest just blends in to the room.

 The teepee is another survivor from our former playroom.
 The boys don’t actually play with it that often, but I just can’t get myself to part with it.
-It was such a labour of love making it (check out my tutorial if you want to make your own).
-Another DIY project was the little apple shelf (there’s a tutorial for that too) – this is where we put our seasonal books, and also our library books so they don’t get lost amongst the chaos.
+It was such a labour of love making it.
+Another DIY project was the little apple shelf – this is where we put our seasonal books, and also our library books so they don’t get lost amongst the chaos.

 The mantlepiece is where I get to display some of my treasures.
 The old globe is from a flea market in Berlin.
 The cactus shaped vase is by Serax and the little ceramic pot next to it is by Studio Arhoj – bother came from ‘Hallesches Haus’, one of my favourite shops in Berlin.
 They also have a cafe and do a really tasty, changing lunch menu which almost always includes at least one gluten free option.
 A place definitely worth checking out if you are ever in Berlin and like good food and pretty things.
 Speaking of cacti, the little ones are all ones I grew from seeds about two years ago.
 I’m quite proud I’ve managed to keep them alive that long!